SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 ```

-Now in `main` we will seach for the node 8:
+Now in `main` we will search for the node 8:

 ```java
  public static void main(String[] args) {